watson-developer-cloud/node-red-node-watson/README.md

   - Allowing SDK to manage IAM Tokens.
   - Streaming mode for STT using IAM key now working.
   - Fix to stream mode for max alternatives and smart formatting options
-  - Keywords and Customization Weight can now be specified
+  - Keywords, Word Confidence and Customization Weight can now be specified
   - Allow Start and End data packets to be specified as JSON objects, as well as a stringified JSON objects.
   - In line with SDK change use createLanguageModel() to create custom model